JackLich10/gamezoneR/README.md

 <!-- badges: end -->

-`gamezoneR` is an R package for working with NCAA Men's Basketball play-by-play data from http://gamezone.stats.com/.
+`gamezoneR` is an R package for working with NCAA Men's Basketball play-by-play data from STATS LLC's [GameZone](http://gamezone.stats.com/).
 The package allows users to scrape team and master schedules as well as play-by-play data with shot locations into a tidy format.

 ## Installation